 Exploring the Rich Traditions of Easter in Poland: A Guide for Foreigners

 Easter, known as Wielkanoc in Poland, is one of the most important holidays in the country.
 It is a time for family gatherings, traditional meals, and religious celebrations.
-The customs and traditions of Easter in Poland are deeply rooted in the country’s history and culture and are still followed today with great enthusiasm.
+The customs and traditions of Easter in Poland are deeply rooted in the country’s history and culture and are still observed today with great enthusiasm.

 Roots of celebrating Easter in Poland